Aug. 9 Column: When to Harvest Vegetables

 I think eggplants are one of the trickiest vegetables to harvest at the right time.
 The trick is to pick them when their skin is glossy and thin.
 That’s just one of the many veggies I included and I hope you’ll find my column helpful.

-For this week’s “Everyone Can Grow a Garden” video, I decided to do a relatively short one on how to plant cover crops.
+For this week’s “Everyone Can Grow a Garden” video, I decided to do a relatively short one on planting cover crops.
 We gardeners all want to get maximum production out of our garden beds, right?
-But it’s also important to improve the soil each year and growing cover crops is a great way to accomplish that.
+But it’s also important to improve the soil each year.
+Growing cover crops is a great way to accomplish that.

 by Susan Mulvihill